Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Block Likelihood Estimation

-where the notation $\rho_{ij} = \rho(\|\bm{s}_i-\bm{s}_j\|; \bm{\phi})$ seeks to abbreviate the preceding expression.
 A notable feature of PCL is that it obviates the need to manipulate matrices, given the explicit expression (\ref{pcl}).
-Although other matrix-free CL versions based on conditioning or differences of pairs exist \citep{curriero1999composite,bevilacqua2015comparing}, we focus on (\ref{pcl}), as other versions generally exhibit equal or inferior performance, as documented in \cite{bevilacqua2015comparing}.
+Although other CL versions based on conditioning or differences of pairs exist \citep{curriero1999composite,bevilacqua2015comparing}, we focus on (\ref{pcl}), as other versions generally exhibit equal or inferior performance, as documented in \cite{bevilacqua2015comparing}.

-Figure \ref{fig:spectrum} illustrates the spectrum of block likelihood inference with respect to the employed block sizes.
-It positions the two extreme cases, full likelihood, and PCL, at the ends of this spectrum.
-It is important to note that this example is idealized; in real applications, the sizes of utilized blocks may vary based on the distribution of sites and the specific value of $n$.
-This idealization serves as a visual aid in understanding the methodological landscape.

-In the PCL method, as distant pairs of data tend to exhibit weaker correlations, their contribution to the estimation process is relatively limited.
+As distant pairs of data tend to exhibit weaker correlations, their contribution to the estimation process is relatively limited.
 Hence, it is common to employ a 0/1 structure for $\omega_{ij}$.
-More precisely, the following weights are considered
+More precisely,

 where $d_s > 0$ is a predefined threshold.
 This not only improves computational performance but also has the potential to enhance statistical efficiency.
-This concept has been extensively discussed in the literature and was recently explored in depth by \cite{caamano2024nearest}, where pairs are formed solely based on the locations of nearest neighbors.
+This concept has been extensively discussed in the literature (see, e.g., \citealp{caamano2024nearest}).

-In the context of block likelihood, with large-sized blocks, a similar weighting strategy can be applied, interpreting the distance between blocks in relation to their centers of mass or employing concepts of neighboring blocks (refer to \citealp{eidsvik2014estimation}).